raila-shaukat/FOODIES/README.md

 # 🍔 FOODIES - Food Ordering Web Application

-A full-stack food ordering web application developed using **Node.js, Express.js, MongoDB, EJS, Bootstrap, HTML, CSS, and JavaScript**.
+A full-stack food ordering web application developed using **Node.js, Express.js, MongoDB, HTML5, CSS3, and JavaScript**.
 The application provides separate **User** and **Admin** dashboards, offering a complete food ordering experience along with an admin management system powered by CRUD operations.

 ---

 ## 📌 Project Overview

 FOODIES is designed to simplify the online food ordering process.
-Customers can browse the menu, view food items, and place orders through an intuitive interface, while administrators can efficiently manage the application's content through a dedicated dashboard.
+Customers can browse the menu, view food items, Add to cart items and place orders through an intuitive interface, while administrators can efficiently manage the application's content through a dedicated dashboard.

 The project follows the **MVC (Model-View-Controller)** architecture, making the code organized, scalable, and easier to maintain.